TACTICS OF TREATMENT OF ACUTE PANCREATITIS WITH PANCREATIC FISTULAS AND PSEUDOCYSTS IN CHILDREN

 Email: noemail@neicon.ru

 Yu.
-N. Filyushkin
+Filyushkin

 Moscow Regional Science and Research Institute named after M.F.
 Vladimirskiy (MONIKI)